karstenmueller/macos-bootstrap/README.md

 ## Usage

-Fork this repository and lease consider pull requests 😉
+Fork this repository and consider pull requests if you change something to the better 😉

 ~~~shell
 git clone https://github.com/karstenmueller/macos-bootstrap.git